-On the other hand, labor force participation rate shows different effect in which the sign of the coefficient is negative in club 1 and club 2 while positive in club 3.
-This means that a higher labor force participation rate decreases the probability of being in higher wage clubs, reflecting the standard labor supply and demand condition.
-Higher labor supply relative to its demand leads to downside pressure on wage.
-Similar to what is mentioned by Herr (2002), we find evidence of negative relationship between wage and labor supply.
+Meanwhile, the labour force participation rate shows a different effect in which the sign of the coefficient is negative in clubs 1 and 2, whereas it is positive in club 3.
+This means that a higher labour force participation rate decreases the probability of being in higher wage clubs, reflecting the standard labour supply and demand conditions.
+A higher labour supply relative to its demand leads to downside pressure on wages.
+Similar to what is mentioned by Herr (2002), we find evidence of a negative relationship between wages and labour supply.

-The initial wage level shows a positive effect for club 1 and club 2, which means the probability of the province belonging to club 1 and club 2 is higher when the province had a higher initial wage level.
-Inversely, the negative effect for club 3 means that the province with a higher initial value of wage has a small probability of belonging in club 3.
-The effect of the initial condition in our study is also in line with the finding of Bartkowska & Riedl (2012), which shows that the region's initial state plays a crucial role in the European areas to determine which club they will belong to.
+The initial wage level shows a positive effect for clubs 1 and 2, which means that the probability of the province belonging to clubs 1 and 2 is higher when the province has a higher initial wage level.
+Inversely, the adverse effect for club 3 means that the province with a higher initial value of wage has a small probability of belonging to club 3.
+The effect of the initial condition in our study is also in line with Bartkowska & Riedl (2012) findings, which shows that the region's initial state plays a crucial role in the European areas to determine which club they will belong.

-As for the last variable, although statistically insignificant, the size of economy, or GDP, shows a positive effect on higher-level wage clubs.
-This implies that the cross-sectional variation in regional wage in Indonesia is less connected to the size of the economy.
-Instead, regional economic and labor market structures are the main factors that shape the level of regional wage.
+As for the last variable, although statistically insignificant, the size of the economy, or GDP, shows a positive effect on higher-level wage clubs.
+This implies that the cross-sectional variation in regional wages in Indonesia is less connected to the size of the economy.
+Instead, regional economic and labour market structures are the main factors shaping the level of regional wages.

 Conclusions

-This paper aims to empirically investigate the convergence of regional wages in Indonesia, a large and geographically diverse developing country.
-Specifically, we address two crucial questions in our empirical analysis.
-First, can we identify club convergence in regional wage in Indonesia despite the presence of prolonged wage disparity?
-Second, to what extent, regions specific characteristics influence the formation of club convergence?
-To achieve the goals, we divide our strategy into two main steps.
-First, using log t regression developed by Phillips & Sul (2007, 2009), we test whether regional wage converge to a common steady state.
+This study empirically investigates the convergence of regional wages in Indonesia, a large and geographically diverse developing country.
+Specifically, we address two crucial questions in the empirical analysis.
+First, can we identify club convergence in regional wages in Indonesia, despite the presence of prolonged wage disparity?
+Second, to what extent do region-specific characteristics influence club convergence?
+To achieve these goals, we divide our strategy into two main steps.
+First, we test whether regional wages converge to a common steady-state using log t regression developed by Phillips & Sul (2007, 2009).
 In the absence of overall convergence, we further check for the presence of club convergence.
-Second, we investigate essential factors that influence club convergence formation.
+Second, we investigate the essential factors that influence club convergence formation.

-Our results from the first step show three significant clubs representing the convergence dynamics of regional wage across Indonesian provinces; three provinces clustered in club 1; nine provinces in club 2; and twenty-two provinces in club 3.
-Overall, the results from our initial investigation imply that based on the long-run dynamics of regional real wage from the 2008-2020 period, Indonesian provinces can be clustered into three club convergence.
-The presence of club convergence from our result is similar to the finding of Neagu (2020) in the context of regional wage analysis in Romania.
+Our results from the first step show three significant clubs representing the convergence dynamics of regional wage across Indonesian provinces: three provinces clustered in club 1, nine provinces in club 2, and 22 provinces in club 3.
+Overall, the results from our initial investigation imply that, based on the long-run dynamics of regional real wages from 2008 to 2020, Indonesian provinces can be clustered into three club convergences.
+The presence of club convergence from our results is similar to the finding of Neagu (2020) in the context of regional wage analysis in Romania.

-In the second part, the results from the ordered logit model show that regional characteristics related to labor market conditions largely explain the formation of club convergence in provincial wages.
-The variables such as manufacture employment share, investment to GDP ratio, labor force participation, and the initial condition of wage significantly influence the convergence club formation, while the size of the economy, or GDP, exhibits insignificant effects.
-Our findings are not only compatible with the theoretical underpinnings of the convergence concept, but they are also comparable to the previous club convergence investigations (Bartkowska & Riedl, 2012; Cutrini, 2019; Von Lyncker & Thoennessen, 2017).
+In the second part, the results from the ordered logit model show that regional characteristics related to labour market conditions largely explain the formation of club convergence in provincial wages.
+Variables such as manufacturing employment share, investment-to-GDP ratio, labour force participation, and the initial condition of wage significantly influence the convergence club formation, while the size of the economy, or GDP, exhibit insignificant effects.
+Our findings are compatible with the theoretical underpinnings of the convergence concept and comparable to previous club convergence investigations (Bartkowska & Riedl, 2012; Cutrini, 2019; Von Lyncker & Thoennessen, 2017).